Meghan Markle’s Friend, Makeup Artist Daniel Martin, Reveals The Duchess Is ‘Still The Same Person’

-Meghan Markle’s makeup artist friend, Daniel Martin, revealed that the Duchess is still the same as ever.
+Meghan Markle’s makeup artist friend, Daniel Martin, revealed that the duchess is still the same as ever.
 This is what he said, according to People.

 “There’s a small group of us that check in with her and see how she’s doing, but she’s still the same person… That’s why it’s so bizarre for me sometimes to even think about her in that way, because that’s not who I know.”